 A website, that Google or Pinterest are sending traffic to, that is free passive income.

 You can create passive income through paid ads as well.
 You can advertise on Instagram.
 You can advertise on Facebook, but that costs money.
 I’m not against that.
 I’m going to start writing them myself.

 But if you want passive income, that doesn’t cost you money, SEO is where it’s at.
 SEO stands for search engine optimization.
 The only way you’re going to be able to do that is if you have a website.
-This podcast episode is not about how to master SEO.
+This post is not about how to master SEO.
 It’s about convincing you that you need a website in order to have any type of SEO.

 A little bit more of a definition of what SEO is.
 It stands for search engine optimization, like I just said, but really it’s what you do to your website in order to make it attractive to Google and Pinterest and other search engines.